Lyssna

 To create better conditions for meetings in the church by adding two meeting rooms at the back of the north and south aisles.
 Meeting technology will be integrated into the church space.

-To make the church more accessible to the public and to create exhibitions about the Church of Sweden, Christian faith, and the cultural heritage of Saint Jacob's Church.
+To make the church more accessible to the public and to create exhibitions about the Church of Sweden, Christian faith, and the cultural heritage of Saint James's Church.

 To create better conditions for services and concerts by improving sound and lighting, among other things.